 Another tunnel tale my family heard involves a gambling raid by the county sheriff at the former Bugdust Pool Hall at 916 Main Street.
 According to legend, some of the two-dozen or so gamblers escaped the grasp of the authorities via an underground tunnel.
 The gambling raid part of the story is true, because it made the Denver newspapers.
 But we never found anything indicating the presence of a tunnel when our Louisville Times newspaper offices later occupied the same building.

 Oddly enough, a family friend showed up at the newspaper office one day with a metal detector and asked to “sweep” the basement.
 The legend he’d heard was that the gamblers hid a cash box as the sheriff’s raid unfolded.
 He didn’t find anything.

-While it’s possible that one or more bar-to-bar tunnels traversed Main Street at some point, work crews excavating the length of Main Street over 30 years ago for a public works project — water, sewer and storm drainage — found no traces of tunnels.
+While it’s possible that a bar-to-bar tunnel paralleled Main Street at some point, work crews excavating the length of Main Street over 30 years ago for a public works project — water, sewer and storm drainage — found no traces of tunnels crossing the street.
 No voids, no collapsed or disturbed soil, no rotted wood cribbing.
 Nothing.

 A tunnel legend in the residential part of town, in Carolyn Conarroe’s book “Louisville Legends: The Record as History,” involved drunk chickens and a bootlegger (of course!).
 An Old Town Louisville resident suspected the presence of a whiskey still after noticing cars continuously pulling up to the neighbor’s shed, and no sign that the neighbor ever traipsed between his house and the shed.
 Chickens were also seen staggering about the backyard (from eating the mash?), so the nosy Old-Towner suspected that a bootlegger was plying his trade, and that a tunnel connected the house to the shed.